Clint Frazier Player Props: White Sox vs. Tigers

 |0 (0.0%)

-- The pitching staff for the Tigers had a collective 7.6 K/9 last season, which ranked 25th in MLB.
+- The Tigers pitching staff is 26th in MLB with a collective eight strikeouts per nine innings.

-- The Tigers had a 4.06 team ERA that ranked 21st among all league pitching staffs.
+- The Tigers' 4.43 team ERA ranks 20th among all league pitching staffs.

-- Tigers pitchers combined to surrender 167 home runs (one per game), the 10th-fewest in the big leagues.
+- Tigers pitchers combine to rank 23rd in baseball in home runs surrendered (65 total, 1.3 per game).

-- Lorenzen (2-2) takes the mound for the Tigers in his eighth start of the season.
-He has a 4.08 ERA in 39 2/3 innings pitched, with 31 strikeouts.
+- Rodriguez gets the start for the Tigers, his 11th of the season.
+He is 4-4 with a 2.19 ERA and 61 strikeouts through 61 2/3 innings pitched.

-- His last time out was on Monday against the Kansas City Royals, when the righty threw 5 2/3 innings, surrendering five earned runs while allowing five hits.
+- In his most recent appearance on Tuesday, the lefty threw five innings against the Kansas City Royals, allowing two earned runs while surrendering eight hits.

-- In seven games this season, the 31-year-old has a 4.08 ERA and 7 strikeouts per nine innings, while giving up a batting average of .248 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.